MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### DisableTutorial

-The **DisableTutorial** key enables the **Disable the tutorial that appears at the end of OneDrive Setup** setting.

-The **Disable the tutorial that appears at the end of OneDrive Setup** setting prevents the tutorial from being shown to the users after they set up OneDrive.
+This setting prevents the tutorial from being shown to the users after they set up OneDrive.

-The parameter is **DisableTutorial** and it has a boolean value.
-Set this value to **True** to prevent the tutorial from being shown to the users after they set up the OneDrive.
+If you set this setting's value to **True**, the tutorial is blocked from being shown to the users after they set up the OneDrive.

 The example for this setting in the **.plist** file is:
 <key>DisableTutorial</key>